Information for Australians

 Travel to Australia

-There are regular flights to Kuala Lumpur with Myanmar Airways International (MAI).
-Onward flights to Australia remain available.
+There are also regular flights to Kuala Lumpur and Bangkok with Myanmar Airways International (MAI).
+Onward flights to Australia are available.

-Myanmar National Airlines (MNA) run relief flights to regional hubs and Australia.
-Contact MNA directly for updates and tickets and follow MNA of Facebook, refer to contact details below.
+Myanmar National Airlines (MNA) organise relief flights to regional hubs.
+Contact MNA directly for updates and tickets and follow MNA on Facebook.

 You should also follow travel providers on Facebook and visit their website for the latest updates.